Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Limitations

-- Cannot detect sophisticated or novel attacks.
+- Cannot detect sophisticated, novel, or multi-turn attacks.

 Defense Strategy 2: Prompt Sandboxing